 Corporate communications: custodians of engagement

-Despite our discussion above, it is true though that corporate communications practitioners and HR professionals do have an important role to play in employee engagement.
+It’s true though that corporate communications practitioners and HR professionals do have an important role to play in employee engagement.
 How do you define that role, and what kind of skills should managers look for in PR/comms staff who are going to be working in employee engagement?

 Therefore, to have a communication skill set that relates to both C-suite and front-line people equally is also incredibly important.